How to Make Moroccan Chicken Tagine

 Description

-This post shows you how to make traditional Moroccan chicken tajine with olives and preserved lemon at home.
+This post shows you how to make traditional Moroccan Chicken Tajine with olives and preserved lemon at home.
 It’s a terrific, flavorful tajine (or tagine) that’s made with juicy chicken thighs marinated in Moroccan spices and a rich sauce.
 Serve over couscous.

 Ingredients